eModbus/emodbus.github.io/_docs/modbusbridge/api.md

 - `ModbusBridgeWiFi.h` for the WiFi sibling
 - `ModbusBridgeRTU` for a bridge listening on a RTU Modbus

+Note that there currently is no AsyncTCP bridge (yet), due to differences in internal implementations.

 ## `ModbusBridge()` and<br> `ModbusBridge(uint32_t TOV)`
 These are the constructors for a TCP-based bridge.
 The optional `TOV` (="timeout value") parameter sets the maximum time the bridge will wait for the responses from external servers.
 The default value for this is 10000 - 10 seconds.